by Dr M C Gupta

 A woman’s life is full of woe and strife.

 She’s subjected to all sort of mayhem.

-She’s attacked while still she is in the womb.
+She’s killed unborn while she is in the womb.

-The girl child is the one that is fed less.
+If born, it is the girl who is fed less.

 Till she gets her final rest in the tomb,